Alethio36/mediastack/docs/adding-a-service.md

-   description, VPN membership (default off — acquisition apps in, serving apps out), whether it has a config folder, its data access (none / media read-only for serving / torrent+media read-write as one mount for acquisition, so imports hardlink), and whether the image honours PUID/PGID (answer no for root-by-design images: the variables are omitted and `doctor` won't expect a non-root process);
+   description, VPN membership (default off — acquisition apps in, serving apps out), whether it has a config folder, its data access (none / media read-only for serving / torrent+media read-write as one mount for acquisition, so imports hardlink), and how the image takes its user (PUID/PGID, `user:`, or neither for root-by-design images — see *Identity* below; `doctor` fails a service whose processes don't run as its UID);
 2. writes a complete service into `docker-compose.override.yml` on the toggle model (metadata labels only — `vpn_gen` generates its network, host port and Traefik route), verifies it renders and rolls back if not;